Find Your Perfect School

 Due to UWA being a public university, its tuition is among the more affordable in the state.

 Neumann’s program has an accelerated format so students can earn the degree in 20 months.
 Up to 90 credits from previously earned college credits and professional training can be transferred.
-Working professionals are typical students due to the convenience of its online courses with its emphasis on self-paced study.
+Working professionals are typical students due to the convenience of its online courses with their emphasis on self-paced study.

 Students are trained to assume leadership roles in public safety administration-related occupations.
 Career advancement is at the core of the coursework due to its professional working cohort.
 Professionals involved in EMS, fire, and police work agree that the practical approach underlined by a strong theoretical foundation works well for their specific needs.